hildebrandmw/de10lite-hdl/README.md

 * `gsensor` - Update documentation for the split into `gsensor` and `spi`.

 * `spi` - Update documentation for the split into `gsensor` and `spi`.
+    * Make "API" not ridiculous - it's currently set up specifically for the GSensor application and is absurd.

 * `uart` - Update testbench to test `uart` directly.
 This somehow got lost some time in the past and needs to be redone.